 Trees may be tagged or cut down on Barn Party day, but if you plan to take a tree home, be prepared to listen to Hal's lecture on getting the stump into a bucket of water within two hours, or taking fresh cut before putting up, and never, never, ever, let the stump go dry.

-We grow two kinds of trees---the short needle White Spruce and the softer needled Douglas Fir.
+We grow the traditional Christmas tree---the short needle White Spruce.
 All trees, regardless of size, are one price--$40, the same as previous years.

 We use a professional tree shearer, Orrin Jones of Guilford, for shaping the trees, but otherwise, Hal does all the work of planting replacements, spraying for weeds and upon occasion, disease, fertilizing, and mowing between the rows.